abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 | Part | `xcu55c-fsvh2892-2L-e` |
 | TensorFlow / Keras | tensorflow-cpu 2.19.1 / Keras 3.15.1 |
 | Python / numpy | 3.12 / 1.26.4 |

-**Note:**
-The [Vivado and Vitis](/documentation/userdocs/fpgas/vivado-vitis) page lists Vitis 2021.2 and 2023.2 only.
-The tools PVC also carries **2024.2**, which is what this page uses — check `ls /tools/Xilinx/Vitis/` for what is actually mounted.
-Likewise the Coder image now ships XRT 2.19.194 rather than the 2.15.225 documented elsewhere.

 ---